nuejs/nue/packages/nuejs.org/tour/2-code/standards.md

 [.slide]
   ### Better code { .coding }
   # Timeless skills
-  From JS soup to modern CSS
+  From complex JavaScript to modern CSS

   [button "See the difference"]
     href: standards-compare.html